Marie-Noële Kelly

-Biography
+Early life

 On 25 December 1901, Marie-Noelle Kelly was born in Belgium into an aristocratic family.
 She was the eldest of three daughters of Charles de Jourda de Vaux, comte de Vaux, whose ancestors emigrated from France during the French Revolution.
 Baron George Snoy, the author of a series of travel guides in the 1860s and traveller, was Kelly's maternal grandfather.
 Her ancestors on her father's side were Maréchal Charles Noël de Jourda, comte de Vaux, who conquered Corsica for Louis XV and planned an invasion of England.
-Kelly was raised a devout Roman Catholic, and was firstly educated at home, by her father who gave his daughters a high standard of education for the era, teaching them classics, English literature and French.
-Kelly was then educated at convents in Brussels and in Haywards Heath in Sussex.
-She also at that time stayed as a guest of Lloyd Tyrell-Kenyon, 4th Baron Kenyon in Shropshire during the First World War.
+Kelly was brought up as a devout Roman Catholic, and was first educated at home by her father, who gave his daughters a high standard of education for the era, teaching them classics, English and French literature.
+Kelly was then educated at a convent school in Brussels and at the Priory of Our Lady of Good Counsel in Haywards Heath, Sussex, where her mother's sister was a nun.
+During the First World War, she stayed as a guest of Lloyd Tyrell-Kenyon, 4th Baron Kenyon, at his house in Shropshire.

+Career

 In 1928 Marie-Noelle Kelly met David Kelly, a young widower and the Head of Chancery at the British Embassy, at a dinner party held at the house, close to Waterloo of her grandparents.
 The two were engaged in 1929 and were married that June.
 They had two children, one of whom is Laurence Kelly, a writer; she was stepmother to her husband's two children from his first marriage.
 Kelly was initiated into the complexities of diplomatic life by Rose Leveson-Gower, Countess Granville.
 In the 1930s, her husband's postings overseas meant she was first based in Stockholm, Sweden and then in Cairo, Egypt following her husband being recalled to London.
 Kelly was later based in Buenos Aires, Argentina and Bern, Switzerland during the Second World War.
 In Buenos Aires, she was part of the British community which raised £3 million in goods and provisions helping towards the war effort.
 Kelly became Lady Kelly when her husband was made KCMG in 1942, and was later made a Dame of Honour of the Knights of Malta.

 In 1946, they were posted to Ankara, Turkey and, upon the suggestion of Süreyya Ağaoğlu, Turkey's first woman barrister, gave a series of widely publicised public lectures that were attended by several wives of ministers.
 Lady Kelly and her husband attracted positive press coverage that enhanced the confidence of the Anglo-Turkish alliance, and they made contact with several provincial governors.
 In 1949, she moved to Moscow in the Soviet Union for three years in an era where the country had severe restrictions imposed on diplomats; she and her husband were given permission for wider travel experiences than their colleagues.